agrc/palletjack/docs/README.md

 The individual modules within palletjack each handle their own step of the ETL process.
 Each module contains classes for accomplishing its task organized by source, operation, or destination.
 There may be multiple, similar methods in a class depending on exactly how you want to perform a given step—you probably won't use all the available classes and methods in every application.
 The publicly-exposed methods usually call several private methods to keep functions small and testable.

 Classes in `extract` handle the extract stage, pulling data in from external sources.
 Tabular data (csvs, Google Sheets) are loaded into dataframes, while non-tabular data for attachments are just downloaded to the specified locations.
+Spatial data are loaded into spatially-enable dataframes.
 You'll instantiate the desired class with the basic connection info and then call the appropriate method on the resulting object to extract the data.

 There are a handful of classes in `transform` with methods for cleaning and preparing your dataframes for upload to AGOL.
 You may also need to modify your data to fit your specific business needs: calculating fields, renaming fields, performing quality checks, etc. Some classes only have static methods can be called directly without needing to instantiate the class.